debops/debops/docs/ansible/roles/debops.radvd/getting-started.rst

 To avoid the issues with initial configuration, you should ensure that hosts on which you install :command:`radvd` have proper network configuration.
-You can use the debops.ifupdown_ role to create a virtual network bridge or, alternatively, create :command:`radvd` configuration for any existing interfaces.
+You can use the :ref:`debops.ifupdown` role to create a virtual network bridge or, alternatively, create :command:`radvd` configuration for any existing interfaces.
 For example, to offer Router Advertisements on a private, internal network, you can add this configuration to your Ansible inventory: